openedx/edx-cookiecutters/cookiecutter-xblock/{{cookiecutter.repo_name}}/README.rst

 See `config instructions <https://github.com/openedx/i18n-tools#transifex-commands>`_ for information on how to set up your transifex credentials.

-See `transifex documentation <https://docs.transifex.com/integrations/django>`_ for more details about integrating django with transifex.
+See `Enabling Translations on a New Repo <https://docs.openedx.org/en/latest/developers/how-tos/enable-translations-new-repo.html>`_ for more details about integrating django with transifex.

 3.2 Compile translations
 ------------------------